This elderflower yoghurt panna cotta with strawberry coulis recipe really is the very essence of summer in a dessert!

 - Add the Yogurt, Honey and 150ml of milk to a pan and bring to a luke warm temperature over a low heat.

-- Set aside in the fridge for 3-4 hours to set.
+- Set aside in the fridge for 3-4 hours to set, you can leave overnight if you prefer.

 For the Strawberry Coulis

-- Add the water and sugar to a pan and bring to a boil to disolve the sugar taking care not to colour the syrup
+- Add the water and sugar to a pan and bring to a boil to dissolve the sugar.

-- Add the Strawberries annd simmer over a low heat for 5 minutes.
+- Add the Strawberries and simmer over a low heat for 5 minutes.

 Nutrition Information:Yield: 2 Serving Size: 1